Two free tools to format SQL queries

 Let’s see how these two tools format our sample query.

-Poor Man’s T-SQL Formatter is a free and open source .NET and JavaScript library to format your SQL queries.
-It’s available for Notepad++, Visual Studio, SQL Server Management Studio and others.
-You can try its formatting options online too.
+Poor Man’s T-SQL Formatter is a free and open-source .NET and JavaScript library to format your SQL queries.
+It’s available for Notepad++, Visual Studio, SQL Server Management Studio, and others.
+We can try it online too.

-This is how Poor Man’s T-SQL format our sample query in Notepad++.
+This is how Poor Man’s T-SQL formatted our sample query in Notepad++.

 It doesn’t make function names uppercase.
 Notice the functions len